1932 Jefferson Rangers football team

 In early December 1932, Andrew Priest, the founder and president of Jefferson declared that the team was being ejected from the university for the eligibility issues and the failure of most of the players to attend classes.
 Undeterred, Dobbs declared the Rangers a free-agent football team and re-branded them as the "Dallas Rangers".
 Seeking a challenge match, he secured one against the runners-up of the National Football League (NFL), the Portsmouth Spartans (now known as the Detroit Lions), to be played, as part of a barnstorming tour by the Spartans, on New Year's Day, 1933.

 After a warm-up game in Texarkana, Texas against Texarkana Junior College, a 44–14 win, the Rangers played the Spartans in the Fair Park Stadium on January 1, losing 21–0.
 Six weeks later, Dobbs took his team to the executives who ran Somerville Law School in Dallas, and created an entirely new college called Dixie University, centered around the football team, and again re-branded his team, this time as the Dixie Rebels, putting together an 11-game college football slate for the 1933 fall season.

 Jefferson was opened in 1919 as a law school by Andrew J. Priest in downtown Dallas.
 One of its early faculty members was Judge Sarah T. Hughes.
 The school achieved some success training lawyers and had a high graduation rate and most students successfully passed the bar exam.
 Jefferson was re-branded as Jefferson University in 1931 as it added additional colleges such as engineering, liberal arts, business, commerce, and secretarial training.

+1932 Ranger Jodie Whire later played for the Philadelphia Eagles of the National Football League.